AdobeDocs/experience-platform.it-IT/help/query-service/sql/syntax.md

 >[!NOTE]
 >
-> Le tabelle e le viste DWH non possono essere rimosse da database/schemi DWH fisicamente collegati.
+> DWH tables and views cannot be removed from physically linked DWH databases / schemas.

 **Parametri**